 Symposia are partnerships between the Foundation and the academic organizers.
 Once a proposal is accepted, the Foundation will work closely with the organizers to further develop the objectives of the symposium, identify specific topics, and make final decisions on the participants.

-PLEASE NOTE: Wenner-Gren Symposia are booked through March 2016.
-The next deadline for applications to the Wenner-Gren Symposium Program is April 1, 2015, to select our October 2016 symposium.
+PLEASE NOTE: Wenner-Gren Symposia are booked through 2017.
+The next deadline for applications to the Wenner-Gren Symposium Program (October 1, 2016) would select our March 2018 symposium.

 Applicants must submit application materials using the Foundation’s online applicant submission procedure.